mariok/pinemup/ReadMe.txt

 1. About
 ------------------------
-  pin 'em up is a tool for placing small notes/post-its (e.g. TODOs/Reminders) on your desktop and organize them in various ways (categorize,hide,upload,export,...).
+  pin 'em up is a tool for placing small notes/post-its (e.g. TODOs/reminders) on your desktop and organizing them in various ways (categorize, hide, upload, export, etc.).
 Due to platform independence, the notes can also be shared on different operating systems.

   Features:
     - OS-independence
     - Integrates into system-tray
-    - free placeable notes
+    - freely placeable notes
     - many possibilities to customize the note-design
     - (nearly) unlimited user-defined categories
     - fast switch between categories (e.g. "home" and "office")
     - automatically save notes to file
-    - open file format (xml)
+    - open file format (XML)
-    - Server upload- and download functions (FTP, WebDAV)
+    - server upload- and download functions (FTP, WebDAV)
-    - Export notes to a text-file
+    - exporting notes into a text-file